Premier League Preview: Manchester United - Liverpool

-- Manchester United has won 22 of its last 25 games at Old Trafford in the Premier League.
-But the club was recently subject to defeat at the hands of Blackburn Rovers, who registered a 3-2 victory on New Year's Eve.
+- Manchester United have won 22 of their last 25 games at Old Trafford in the Premier League.
+But they were recently subject to defeat at the hands of Blackburn Rovers, who registered a 3-2 victory on New Year's Eve.

 - The last meeting between the two sides was at Anfield in the fourth round of the FA Cup in January.
-Saturday's visitor managed a 2-1 victory at Anfield that day.
+Saturday's visitors managed a 2-1 victory at Anfield that day.

-- Sir Alex Ferguson's men have lost only once in their last seven Premier League games against this opponent at Old Trafford.
+- Sir Alex Ferguson's men have lost only once in their last seven Premier League games against this opposition at Old Trafford.

-- Overall United has beaten the Merseyside club 38 times in the league at home, losing on 15 occasions.
+- But overall, United have beaten the Merseyside club 38 times in the league at home, losing on 15 occasions.
 A further 25 matches ended with points being shared.

-- Liverpool has won only one of its last five matches in the Premier League.
+- Liverpool have won only one of their last five matches in the Premier League.
 This came in the form of a 3-0 victory over Wolverhampton Wanderers at Molineux.

 - The Reds have conceded only 21 goals so far in the league this season.
-Barring Manchester City, they have the best defense in the top flight.
+Barring Manchester City, they have the best defence in the top-flight.

 - Steven Gerrard (pictured right) has scored four times in his last five appearances in the Premier League against United.

-- Throughout the course of history, Liverpool has scored 238 goals and conceded 254 times against Manchester United.
+- Throughout the course of history, Liverpool have scored 238 goals and conceded 254 times against Manchester United.

 Top 3 Predictions